 Supporting the community has been a priority for Chaney Enterprises since Eugene "Babe" Chaney formed the company in 1962.
 Frank Chaney and his brother Dicky formed the Eugene Chaney Foundation Ltd. in 1987 in honor of their father by supporting the communities where the company does business and where the Chaney families and company employees live.
 In 2014, the Chaney Foundation partnered with the Community Foundation of Anne Arundel County (CFAAC) to manage the Chaney Foundation's grantmaking process and in 2018 created the Chaney Enterprises Foundation Fund at CFAAC.
 Requests for $10,000 to $50,000 will be considered.

 Chaney Foundation grants will support the work of nonprofit organizations serving within the Chaney Enterprises service area.
 Visit www.chaneyenterprises.com/locations to view a map of the service area.

 Priority consideration for potential funding will go to requests that address:

-Cycle 1: Applications for funding are due by March 30, 2020.
-Applications will be reviewed by the Chaney Foundation board for funding by May 31, 2020 (For Anne Arundel County organizations - please apply in Cycle 2).
+Cycle 1: Applications for funding are due by March 30, 2021.
+Applications will be reviewed by the Chaney Foundation board for funding by May 31, 2021.

 Chaney Impact Fund grants will support the work of nonprofit organizations serving Anne Arundel and Calvert counties in Maryland whose focus is on cancer services, or behavioral health and substance abuse treatment.* Grants will support program needs, capital projects, or operating expenses.
 Award amounts will range between $25,000 and $50,000.